hayajo/Mojolicious-Plugin-Web-Auth/README.md

 This is a module name for authentication plugins.

-Dropbox, Facebook, Github, Google, Twitter.
+Dropbox, Facebook, Github, Google, Instagram, Twitter.

 ## `key`